Time-Varying Multi-Seasonal AR Models: Simulation experiments

 Figure~\ref{fig:exp1heatmaps} displays heatmaps of the estimated time-varying log spectral density for the different models.
 Following \citet{rosen2012adaptspec}, we plot the posterior median of the time varying log spectral densities for three different datasets, corresponding to the $10\%$, $50\%$, and $90\%$ percentiles of the MSE values for each method.
-This showcases how each method performs when it performs well ($10\%$), average ($50\%$), and poorly ($90\%$).
+This show how each method performs when it performs well ($10\%$), average ($50\%$), and poorly ($90\%$).
 Note that the columns of Figure~\ref{fig:exp1heatmaps} are therefore for potentially different datasets for the different methods.
-Figure~\ref{fig:exp1spectralovertime} gives an alternative view by plotting the estimated time-evolution at some selected frequencies.
-Our TVSAR model (with stationarity restrictions, estimated by FFBSx) gives less wiggly fits than DSP, while TvReg oversmooths, and ShrinkTVP both oversmooths the large jumps and has too much wiggle from period to period.
-Note that the recently added dynamic version of the triple Gamma prior in the ShrinkTVP may have better properties.
-Figure~\ref{fig:exp1spectraloverfreq} plots the fitted log spectral densities at three different time points, again showing the fit for three different datasets selected from the MSE percentiles for each method.
+See Figures~\ref{fig:exp1spectralovertime} and \ref{fig:exp1spectraloverfreq} in the supplementary material for an alternative view where the fitted spectral densities are plotted at some selected times and frequencies.
+Our TVSAR model (with stability restrictions, estimated by FFBSx) gives less wiggly fits than DSP, while TvReg oversmooths.
+ShrinkDTVP performs relatively well in capturing the jumps, but is also more wiggly than the TVSAR model.